ikarus-project/ikarus/docs/website/02_examples/kirchhoffPlate.md

   geometry_.emplace(localView_.element().geometry());
 }
 ```
-It takes in the `p_thickness` parameter additionally to the ones in `Solid`.
-Here, the energy is then calculated as
+It takes in the `p_thickness` parameter in addition to the ones in `Solid`.
+Here, the energy is calculated as:
 ```cpp
 energy += (0.5 * kappa.dot(D * kappa) - w * lambda) * geometry_->integrationElement(gp.position()) * gp.weight();
 ```
 with `kappa` being the vector of curvature containing $\kappa_{xx}, \kappa_{yy}$ and $\kappa_{xy}$.
 If the boundaries
-are to clamped, penalty method could be used, for example, to fix the derivatives of the displacements.
-Here however, the example for the simply supported case is discussed further.
+are clamped, the penalty method could be used, for example, to fix the derivatives of the displacements.
+Here, however, the example for the simply supported case is discussed further.

 A two-dimensional NURBS grid is created from the [dune-iga](https://github.com/rath3t/dune-iga) module.